DeCash-Official/decash-official.github.io/docs/concepts/tokens.md

 DeCash tokens are multi-currency stablecoins [backed](https://www.decash.com/transparency/) by DeCash.
-It means that users holding DeCash tokens like USDD, which represent United States Dollar, hold the same amount of fiat currency (USD), which they can withdraw by selling their DeCash tokens on one of the exchanges DeCash tokens are listed.
+It means that users holding DeCash tokens like USDD, which represent United States Dollar, hold the same amount of fiat currency (USD), which they can withdraw by selling their DeCash tokens on one of the exchanges in which DeCash tokens are listed.

 Technically, DeCash tokens use [Algorand](https://www.algorand.com/) blockchain.
 Each individual DeCash token (USDD, EURD, etc) is an [Algorand Standard Asset](https://developer.algorand.org/docs/get-details/asa/) (ASA).